Lemniscate-2525/30_Days_of_ML/Day02_Credit_Risk_Prediction_RandomForest/README.md

 ---

-## 🧹 Data Preprocessing
+## Data Preprocessing :

-### 1. Data Cleaning
+### 1. Data Cleaning :

-- Verified dataset structure
+- Verified dataset structure.
-- Checked for missing values
+- Checked for missing values.
-- Ensured numerical columns were correctly formatted
+- Ensured numerical columns were correctly formatted.

 The German Credit dataset does not contain significant missing values, so minimal cleaning was required.

-### 2. Feature Encoding
+### 2. Feature Encoding :

 Categorical features were converted into numerical format so that they could be used by the machine learning model.